 This document lists compatible platforms and operating systems for each Dolby.io Communications product.
 For more information, contact the Dolby.io Communications API support team.

-The Dolby.io Communications SDK for Web is compatible with the following browsers:
+The Dolby.io Communications SDK for Web is compatible with Electron 24.4.0+ and the following browsers:

-- Microsoft Edge 90 and later versions may work on macOS but have not been extensively tested and are not supported.
+- Microsoft Edge may work on macOS but has not been extensively tested and is not supported.

 * For Chrome compatibility with Android, contact Google for more information.
 The minimum supported Chrome version may not be compatible with earlier versions of Android.